-There’s so much more to order from Printiful.
+There’s so much more to order from Printful.

-Same as other POD solutions, you need to first connect your ecommerce store to Printiful.
+Same as other POD solutions, you need to first connect your ecommerce store to Printful.
 Most of its users are Shopify store owners.
-Printiful syncs quite seamlessly with other bigwig sales channels such as;
+Printful syncs quite seamlessly with other bigwig sales channels such as;

 Conversely, merchants can work with giant marketplaces like Amazon, eBay, Etsy, Wish, and Inktale.

-By integrating your store with Printiful, you can now virtually upload products with your designs.
+By integrating your store with Printful, you can now virtually upload products with your designs.
 The POD software automates the order fulfillment process and eases the logistics part of it.

-To put everything into a practical context, you can send all orders from your suppliers to Printiful’s warehouse.
-Printiful’s team prints all orders, packs, and ships to their rightful customers.
+To put everything into a practical context, you can send all orders from your suppliers to Printful’s warehouse.
+Printful’s team prints all orders, packs, and ships to their rightful customers.